HenrikBengtsson/future/OVERVIEW.md

 ### Future evaluation and promises
 An important part of a future is the fact that although we do not necessarily control _when_ a future is resolved, it provides a "promise" of resolving its value if requested.
 In other words, if we ask for the value of a future, we are guaranteed that its expression will be evaluated and a value will be returned (or an error will be generated if evaluation caused an error).
-An alternative to a `future-value` pair is to use the `%<=%` infix operator (also provided by the [future] package).
+An alternative to a `future-value` pair of function calls is to use the `%<=%` infix operator (also provided by the [future] package).
 For example,

 ```r
 > plan(lazy)